 4Asian Elephants Comfort Others In Distress

 Consolation is rarely seen in animals, possibly because it may require empathy.
-But a study published in the journal PeerJ shows that Asian elephants will now join the select group of animals scientifically shown to display this behaviour.
-Until now, the group has only included great apes, ravens and certain other corvids.
-Canines.
+But a study published in the journal PeerJ shows that Asian elephants will now join the select group of animals scientifically shown to display this behavior.
+Until now, the group has only included great apes, ravens and certain other corvids, and canines.

 A group of 26 captive Asian elephants in Thailand was observed for over a year.
 When an elephant became stressed by something like a nearby dog or snake, its ears and tail would stand out and it might even emit a roar.
 When this happened, the researchers observed that other elephants would rush to the distressed one to offer physical and vocal comfort.

 A consoling elephant tended to make a chirping sound, almost like it was calming a human baby with “shh.”
-The comforting elephant might also use its trunk to softly touch the distressed elephant’s face. “hug” by putting its trunk in the distressed elephant’s mouth.
+The comforting elephant might also use its trunk to softly touch the distressed elephant’s face, or “hug” by putting its trunk in the distressed elephant’s mouth.
 Nearby elephants might also respond as a group to help.
-The researchers also hope to study wild elephants to see if they also demonstrate this consolation behaviour.
+The researchers also hope to study wild elephants to see if they also demonstrate this consolation behavior.

 3Wolves Are Better Copycats Than Dogs